gregorriegler/mob-programming-rpg/docs/backlog.md

 # To Do (prioritized) (r = refactor, d = doc, f = feature, b = bug, e = environment)

+-   create a PR for cyber-dojo: there's a missing test in cyber-dojo C# Tennis refactoring kata: missing test for "Deuce" vs. "Forty-All"
 -   Kata short with learning goal
 -   Automate co-authors further for committing